A Deep Learning Framework for Two-Dimensional, Multi-Frequency Propagation Factor Estimation: Experiments

 \subsection{Setup}

 Eight experiments were conducted during this study (Table \ref{table_experiments}).
 Input/output domains having 256 x 256 pixels is optimal for a balance between performance and speed.
 To meet this requirement, $M(z)$ is interpolated to have 256 equally spaced points over the evaluated altitudes (i.e., 0-30m or 0-300m) and repeated 256 times over range (Figure \ref{fig_modrefexample}).
-The corresponding domains of $F$ were interpolated to have the same points over altitude and range as the $M$ domains (256 x 256).
+The corresponding domains of $F$ were interpolated to have the same points over altitude as the $M$ domains (256 x 256) and equally spaced points over range between 0-100 km so both frequencies are evaluated over the same physical space.
 Input and output domains were scaled to have values between 0 and 1 due to batch normalization layers within the architecture.
-As such all data points for $M$ domain images and $F$ domain images are normalized based on altitude and gain variable following the normalization schemes in Table \ref{table_norm}.
+As such, all data points for $M$ domain images and $F$ domain images were normalized based on altitude and gain variable following the normalization schemes in Table \ref{table_norm} based on Equation \ref{normalizationScheme} where $V$ is the variable being normalized ($M$, $F$, etc.):

-In addition, single frequency experiments have half the number of training samples as the dual frequency experiments as previously described.
-Thus, RefractNet was trained twice as long (i.e., double the number of epochs) for single-frequency experiments in order to minimize any training advantage the dual-frequency experiments might gain by having twice as many training samples.
+In addition, single-frequency experiments have half the number of training samples as the dual-frequency experiments, as previously described.
+Thus, RefractNet was trained for twice as many epochs for single-frequency experiments in order to minimize any training advantage the dual-frequency experiments might gain by having twice as many training samples.